Read your latest personalised notifications

 Ok, got it

 The penalty may be immediate revocation of press credentials, ejection from the ESC event and a denial of access to all ESC events for a year or more.

 Hot Line Studies, Basic and Translational Science, Clinical Trial, Registry Update, Oral and Poster abstract-based presentations are embargoed until the start of the session in which they are presented.
 Lead authors of these abstracts are responsible for notifying all authors and other relevant stakeholders of the embargo.

 ESC and/or affiliated trademarks and logos are the property of the ESC.
 They cannot be used, reproduced or associated with any article or press release without the prior written permission of the ESC.

 Photos/recordings taken during an ESC event are subject to protection of intellectual property, image and privacy rights.

 The ESC does not make its press database or registration lists available to third parties.

 For any question about the ESC Media and Embargo Policy, please contact the ESC Press Office at: email@example.com.

 Communicating about the ESC by way of social media is encouraged within embargo restrictions.
 The Twitter hashtag for ESC Congress is #ESCCongress.
 Follow ESC at @Escardio, @ESC_Journals and @ESCardioNews

-By accepting a media registration for any ESC event, or accepting ESC embargoed materials, journalists acknowledge that the embargoed information is for their use in preparing media coverage and they will not distribute or publish the information while the embargo is in effect.
+By signing the ESC Embargo Form necessary for media registration or accreditation, or by accepting ESC embargoed materials, journalists acknowledge that the embargoed information is for their use in preparing media coverage and they will not distribute or publish the information while the embargo is in effect.
 Embargoed materials, as well as results and information related to sessions at any meeting or event organised by the ESC, are strictly confidential and cannot be disclosed in any manner or for any purpose prior to the lifting of the embargo by the ESC.
 The ESC Media and Embargo Policy also applies to news releases that include embargoed information scheduled for presentation at ESC Events.